zhengchang907/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/domain-on-pv.md

 #TODO: we have to fix the branch after the source code are merged
 #git checkout v3.1.1
 ```

+{{< readfile file="/samples/simple/azure-kubernetes-service/includes/create-aks-cluster-storage.md" >}}

+#### Install WebLogic Server Kubernetes Operator

+The Oracle WebLogic Server Kubernetes Operator is an adapter to integrate WebLogic Server and Kubernetes, allowing Kubernetes to serve as a container infrastructure hosting WLS instances.
+The operator runs as a Kubernetes Pod and stands ready to perform actions related to running WLS on Kubernetes.

 Kubernetes Operators use [Helm](https://helm.sh/) to manage Kubernetes applications.
 The operator’s Helm chart is located in the `kubernetes/charts/weblogic-operator` directory.
 Please install the operator by running the corresponding command.